marcteys/pixebble/README.md

 Email [marc.teys@gmail.com][support] for questions or support.

 Getting Started
 ---------------

-Pixebble work in combinaison between a web service and an app.
-Because it's more complex to send image data to a Pebble, we cannot refresh the image in real time ; the user have to manually upload his design.
+Pixebble is a combinaison of a web service and an app.
+Because it's complex to send image data to a Pebble, we cannot refresh the image in real time ; the user have to manually upload his design.

- * Download [Pixebble WatchApp]() in the store
+ * Download [Pixebble Watchapp](https://apps.getpebble.com/en_US/application/56a63eaeed368bd240000035?dev_settings=true&native=false&query=pixebble&section=watchapps) in the store
  * Open [Pixebble website](www.half4.com/pixebble/) on your favorite browser
  * Set a custom *Unique Identifier* and add it in the settings of the watchapp.
  * Upload your image on the website